Your source for student events and programs taking place online due to COVID-19.

 - Views from the 202: Leadership Discussions with the GLC at Gettysburg College.
 Check out this new podcast directed at current and aspiring student leaders who are interested in further pursuing, developing, and refining their leadership knowledge and ability.
 Learn more and listen.

-- Race, Community, and Memory in Gettysburg.
-If you missed this July 3 talk with John Rudy ‘07, you can view it on YouTube.
+- Race, Community, and Memory in Gettysburg with John Rudy ‘07.

 - Current Issues Dialogue.
-During this event held on June 2, students and faculty shared thoughts and feelings about topics from the past few months.
-Current news issues such as recent protests, social distance withdrawal, COVID-19's impact on underrepresented groups, and other topics were discussed.
-Listen to a Zoom recording of the dialogue event.
+During this June 2 event, students and faculty shared thoughts on news issues such as protests, social distance withdrawal, COVID-19's impact on underrepresented groups, and other topics.
 Check out articles, books, and links shared by the panelists.
-Take a brief survey about continuing to connect over the summer and future topic suggestions.

 - Documenting COVID-19 at Gettysburg College.
 Help create and preserve the historical record of this unique time in College history.
 Visit the Documenting COVID-19 at Gettysburg College web page to share your unique Gettysburg student experiences with Special Collections and College Archives.